solliancenet/microsoft-postgres-docs-project/labs/02_whats_new_postgres16.md

 show enable_parallel_hash;
 ```

-> NOTE: If the table values are very small, the effort of doing a parallel may be more than the effort to do a non-parallel execution.
+> NOTE: If the table values are very small, the effort of doing a parallel operation may be more than the effort to do a non-parallel execution.
 The tables and rows above should be enough to generate a Parallel Hash Full Join plan.

 - Run the following command to see the execution plan of the the select statement: